marcmodin/kro-platform-pulumi-services/services/iam-role/README.md

 - Multiple policies can be attached to a single role
 - Support for S3 and DynamoDB services (easily expandable)
 - Automatic policy naming and management
+- Support for cross-account assume role when running from a different account
 - Configurable AWS region deployment

 ## Available Policy Templates